 - When surveyed, adolescents list their body image as the #1 concern in their lives

-- Is at the root of all eating disorders
+- The root of all eating disorders

-- Causes depression and feelings of isolation
+- Directly linked to depression and feelings of isolation

 - And, in its most benign form, body dissatisfaction is time spent, worried, distracted from living and things that matter more: like who our kids want to be, what they want to do, and how they can contribute to the world

 How would you know if you or someone you love has a negative body image?
 People with a negative body image:

 - Obsess about their looks